FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **prjWeek3/week12:**
 We had a meeting with Mr. Eric Peters to seek information about how we should connect the distance sensor to cables.

+To see what I have learned from that click [here](/doc/whatHaveIlearnedPetersPrjWeek3.md)

 **prjWeek4/Week13:**
 I informed myself about real time reacting code reading this article: https://www.futurelearn.com/info/courses/embedded-systems/0/steps/64783